EmmaLammE/Elle_codes/README.md

 ## Generate Elle File
 1. Download the svg file from https://doi.pangaea.de/10.1594/PANGAEA.933045?format=html#download
-2. Convert .svg to .ppm.
+2. Convert .svg to .ppm., use: https://www.vertopal.com/en/convert/svg-to-ppm.
+(May want a better converting tool)
-3. Upload ppm to
+3. Upload ppm to Sherlock, under the folder

 ### Elle file
 * EULER_3: the euler angle in degrees for each grain, defined in FLYNNS.